rhiaro/thesis/c2notes.md

 # Everybody knows I'm a dog

 [boydpriv12] boyd, d.
 2012.
 Networked Privacy.
 Surveillance & Society 10(3/4): 348-350. http://www.surveillance-and-society.org | ISSN: 1477-7487

+[boydpriv11] boyd, danah and Marwick, Alice E., Social Privacy in Networked Publics: Teens’ Attitudes, Practices, and Strategies (September 22, 2011).
+A Decade in Internet Time: Symposium on the Dynamics of the Internet and Society, September 2011.
+Available at SSRN: https://ssrn.com/abstract=1925128

 From Borking to Streaming: The Normalization of Media Surveillance https://spir.aoir.org/index.php/spir/article/download/1086/740